Azure/azure-sdk-tools/tools/CONTRIBUTING.md

 # Azure SDK Tools Contribution Guidelines

-The tools repository is the collection of all sdk development tool libraries.
+This is the repository of tool libraries used by Azure SDK purpose.

-## Guidelines

-* Every tool library under this folder should work independently for a single purpose.
-* Tool under this repo develop for Azure SDK use
-* **DO NOT** put any third-party tools under this folder, as we are not responsible for the maintainance of third-party tools

-## Development

-* Create a new folder for the new tool library.
-The name of the folder should briefly describe the usage.
+For every developed tool, create a new folder with name of the tool brief description.
+Please provide single purpose of every tool.
+Do not add third party tool directly in your folder, use it as dependencies.

+# README

+Please add README file for every tool to illustrate the purpose of the tool, how to use the tool, test and maintain the tool.

+# Testing

+Please provide certain test cases to cover important workflow, especially the tool using in azure pipelines.

+# Release ci.yml

-* Create a ci.yml to kickoff a pipeline for building, testing and releasing.
+For tool which is to publish to public repository, please provide ci.yml for building, testing and releasing.

-### DotNet tool development

-## Testing

-* Please have thorough tests on your tool

-### DotNet tool testing

-* Have a test library

-## Deployment

-## Version